dmerz75/namd_equilibration/README.md

 Repeat, for all 7 stages.

-* In the event of a simulation failure, follow NAMD's advice, i.e. increase margin, extend minimization, or try ./write_interim_coords.py. * write_interim_coords.py * employs [MDAnalysis](code.google.com/p/mdanalysis) to write out the final step in the trajectory to coordinates(pdb).
-Resubmit the same step of the simulation with the interim coordinates.
+* *In the event of a simulation failure, follow NAMD's advice, i.e. increase margin, extend minimization, or try ./__write_interim_coords.py__.  __write_interim_coords.py__ employs [MDAnalysis](code.google.com/p/mdanalysis) to write out the final step in the trajectory to coordinates(pdb).
+Resubmit the same step of the simulation with the interim coordinates.*

 To continue with stage 8: